SmartDataProjects/dynamo-docs/README.rst

 .. rubric:: Footnotes

 .. [#] Data in CMS or mainly organized in datasets which ultimately contain a bunch of files.
+.. [#] We are using a low watermark of 85% while the high watermark is set to 90%.